menandmice/ansible-module/ansible/docs/README.md

   6138
 ```

-The defined provider can be used in Ansible playlooks like:
+The defined provider can be used in Ansible playbooks like:

 ```yaml
 - name: Claim IP address